PoisotLab/MS_network_els/els_networks.md

 ![Network topology, example of a fictional plant-pollinator network. (a) shows a perfectly nested network, where specialists pollinators are visiting plants embedded into the diet of more generalist pollinators. (b) shows a perfectly modular network, where sub-groups of species interact more strongly with each over than with the rest of the network. (c) shows a random network.
 Two representations are possibles.
 Top: Bipartite representation using nodes and edges ; Bottom: Ordered interaction matrix.
 Here, we used striped yellow squares instead of 1 for presence of interaction and empty squares in absence of interaction.](Figures/figure2.pdf)

-Another remarkable generality of network structure is the distribution of particular shapes of interconnection between all three-species subsets.
-@milo02nms indeed found that networks (not just ecological but other types of networks such as neuronal or electronical networks as well) can be characterized by the over-representation of some of these three-species subset, which they called motifs (*Figure 1e*).
-Motifs can be more broadly defined as being particular shapes of interconnection between three or more nodes in networks at a frequency significantly higher than those find in randomized networks.
-Three-species motifs thus represent the simplest building blocks of networks, and more importantly the typical interaction found in communities.
-As such, they offer the possibility to integrate theories developed on simple modules (*e.g.* omnivory, @mcca98wti, @holt97cm) in larger, more realistic networks.
-For instance, food webs are characterized by an over-representation of linear food chains and omnivory and an under-representation of apparent and exploitative competition [@cama07qal; @basc05stm]. @stou10ufp found that this distribution promotes stability in food webs, with over-represented motifs being more stable in isolation and correlated with higher stability in large realistic
+Another remarkable generality of network structure is the distribution of particular shapes of interconnection between three-species subsets. @milo02nms found that networks (not just ecological but other types of networks such as neuronal or electronical networks as well) can be characterized by the over or under representation of some of these three-species subset, which they called motifs (*Figure 1e*).
+Motifs can be more broadly defined as being particular shapes of interconnection between three or more nodes in networks at a frequency significantly higher than those found in randomized networks.
+Three-species motifs represent the simplest building blocks of networks, and more importantly the typical interaction found in communities.
+As such, they offer the possibility to integrate and test theories developed on simple modules (*e.g.* omnivory, @mcca98wti, @holt97cm) in larger, more realistic networks.
+Food webs, for example, are characterized by an over representation of linear food chains and omnivory and an under representation of apparent and exploitative competition [@cama07qal; @basc05stm]. @stou10ufp found that this distribution promotes stability in food webs, with over-represented motifs being more stable in isolation and correlated with higher stability in large realistic